Sokoto Nigeria Travel Guide

 Many small vendors are cash-only.

-This can be challenging.
+It's possible for this to be challenging.
 Staples like Tuwo (made from rice or corn) are naturally gluten-free.
 Cross-contamination is a risk.

-Carry phrase cards for serious allergic reactions.
+Carry translation cards for serious allergic reactions.

 Some hotels might accommodate simple requests for specific dietary preparations.